IATA-Cargo/ONE-Record/2023-12-standard/Data-Model/IATA-1RDM-DesignPrinciples.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/58464775/208689223-51d79639-dc49-477e-af01-ac5633f15a80.png"></p>
 <p align="center"><i>Conceptual Data Model - To update</i></p>

-##### 3.1.1 LogisticsService
-> A **LogisticsService** is a sequence of Activities provided by one Party to another.

-The Services usually represent an agreement between two or more parties.
-The first Service in our scope is the Booking.
-Current Service structure is very generic, more services can be added in the future, stakeholders are allowed to use the structure to define their own services.

-##### 3.1.2.
-LogisticsActivity
-> A **LogisticsActivity** is a scheduled set of tasks that is executed as part of one or more Services.

-An Activity can be either one main task or a set of tasks.
-The LogisticsActivity object is generic with common data properties, stakeholders can define their own subtypes or propose improvements to the standard.
-The **TransportMovement** activity is essential for the supply chain and a few major activites have been defined as well (Storing, Loading, etc.).

-##### 3.1.3.
-LogisticsAction
-> A **LogisticsAction** is a specific task with a specific result performed on one or more LOs by one party in the context of a **LogisticsActivity**.

-Actions represent the tasks within an Activity and contain the scheduling of the tasks.
-In order to track properly the potential discrepancy between a planned action and an actual action there should be a *Scheduled* or *Planned* task and an *Actual* task.
-For instance if 5 pieces were intended to be loaded onto a flight and only 4 of them are actually loaded this can be easily tracked.

-##### 3.1.4.
-PhysicalLogisticsObject
-The Physical LO are what we refer to as Digital Twin in the core principles.
-Are included Pieces, ULDs, Transport Means and so on.
-They should be easily identifiable and relatable with their phyisical counter part.

-##### 3.1.5.
-LogisticAgent
-The LogisticAgent structure is derived from the W3C model of organizations: https://www.w3.org/TR/vocab-org/#description We define the Organization/companies as well as Actors/Persons with relations between the different objects.

-##### 3.1.6.
-Common objects
-Some objects do no fall under main categories described above, they mainly exist in the context of a LO and do not have their own lifecycle.
-For instance an Address usually only has meaning in the context of a Location to further describe the Location.
-Common objects can be, by implementation, embedded onto LOs to simplify the data management.

 #### 4. LogisticsEvent
 The Events are an essential part of the Data Model, they allow to record any update or occuring event linked to a LO.
 It contains generic data and object properties to cover most requirements and can be derived in subtypes or subclasses if it is relevant.